zhangying19980111/custom-protocol-check-1/README.md

-# Custom Protocol Detection in Browser
+# Custom Protocol Check in Browser

 Detect whether a custom protocol is available in browser (FF, Chrome, IE8, IE9, IE10, IE11, and Edge)